U.S. delivers over 25 mln COVID boosters; Moderna's shot in limited supply

 The U.S. has ordered more than 170 million updated vaccine booster shots for this fall when all individuals aged 12 and over who have already received the initial doses of the vaccine are being encouraged to receive a booster shot.

-(Reporting by Mrinalika Roy in Bengaluru and Michael Erman in New York; Editing by Caroline Humer and Shailesh Kuber)
+(Reporting by Mrinalika Roy, Shubham Kalia in Bengaluru and Michael Erman in New York; Editing by Caroline Humer and Shailesh Kuber)

 ((mrinalika.roy@thomsonreuters.com;))